OPEN ACCESS

 What could be a viable solution?
 As a start, when making all DATA publicly available, there is no need for paying high APCs associated with OA publishing.
 Such data can be easily made available via ChemRxiv and/or similar databases (IOCHEM and CCDC as examples for computational and crystallographic data, respectively) complemented by other supporting information files, including a version of the submitted work.
 Over time, this can be complemented by the accepted version of the manuscript.
 As such, all critical DATA is basically available right from the start.
 Thus, we need to support OPEN DATA rather than OA to formatted manuscripts with a too high profit margin.

 At the same time there is growing need for publishers to focus on several aspects that deal with OPEN SCIENCE.
 First, a much better explanation for the currently high APCs is needed to justify the high financial barriers to publish in a specific journal clearly affecting inclusiveness.
 Second, PEER REVIEW needs to become fully open as well, meaning that the reports, the names of the handling editors and involved reviewers will go alongside the respective publication to ensure transparency.
 Third, there is an urgent need to compensate dedicated evaluators (consultants) for the time they spend on high-quality peer review thereby acting as quality controllers.
 While this has been pro bono until to date, recall that most scientists are paid by public money, and thus this time needs to be remunerated.
 By offering significant discounts on OA publishing, a rewarding and sustainable publication model can be realized with reasonable pricings while maintaining high levels of rigor and quality control.
-Simply go for “fast” rather “quality” reviewing affects in the long run the credibility of the academic system.
+Simply going for “fast” rather than “quality” reviewing affects in the long run the integrity of the academic system.

-Arjan W. Kleij – 2024
+Arjan W. Kleij – 2025